17 may

 The present instead of science fiction

 For small and medium-sized companies, Industry 4.0 scenarios often sound like unattainable science fiction.
-In their companies, according to the idea of Internet of Things (IOT)machines and products will be networked with the outside world and ensure unimagined data exchange.
-This (for the time being) mind game is made possible by technical innovations that are already taking place.
-For example, the expansion of the address space on the Internet.
-Since the advent of IPv6, there have been so many addresses available that every single atom on earth could be given an IP.
-After that, there would still be a considerable supply for one planet or another.
-Ergo everything, really everything can be given a unique Internet address.
-True to the motto "what can be done, will be done", we are in the middle of science fiction, which is called the present.
+In their companies, according to the idea of Internet of Things (IOT), Machines and products are networked with the outside world, enabling unimagined data exchange.
+This (for now) thought experiment is made possible by technical innovations that are already happening.
+For example, through the expansion of the address space on the internet.
+Since IPv6 has existed, there have been so many addresses available that you could give every single atom on Earth an IP address.
+Even then, you would still have a considerable supply left for one or two planets.
+Therefore, everything, absolutely everything, can receive a unique internet address.
+True to the motto „what can be done, will be done,“ we are in the middle of science fiction, which is now reality.

 The business models that this opens up could revolutionise the economy.